morteng/SF4/PROJECT.md

 **Bots**:
 - **TagBot**: Auto-tags stipends, just build the scaffolding for it for now.
-- **UpdateBot**: Updates and flags stale entries, just build the bot scaffolding for now.
+- **UpdateBot**: Updates and flags stale entries, just build the scaffolding for now.
-- **ReviewBot**: Flags suspicious entries for admin review, just build the bot scaffolding for now.
+- **ReviewBot**: Flags suspicious entries for admin review, just build the scaffolding for now.

 **Frontend**:
 - HTML Templates